Isuzu Forward: First generation (1970)

 The first generation Forward (TR) was launched in April 1970, replacing the original TY-series.
 All of the original models came equipped with Isuzu's D500 diesel engine, a 4978 cc inline-six with 125 PS.
 In July 1971 this engine was upgraded to produce 130 PS.
 In September 1972 the Forward received a facelift and a new model code (SBR).
 The D500 engine was largely replaced with the new 5393 cc 6BB1 direct injection inline-six producing 145 PS.
 Only certain lighter duty versions, such as the fire truck, retained the smaller D500 engine.
 The glowplug equipped 6BB1 had the smallest displacement per cylinder of any direct injection diesel engine in the world at the time and went on to power a large number of the Forward, the Elf, and many other Isuzu vehicles for the coming decades.

 A variety of weight ranges, bodies, and types were on offer, including a tractor unit and dumpers, on wheelbases ranging from 3.2 to 5.6 m.
 While most of the first generation Forward range was replaced in August 1975, the lighter short cab versions continued in production as the "Forward S" until replaced by Forward Juston in 1986.

 Second generation (SBR/JBR/FBR) (1975)

 The Second Generation Forward (SBR-series) was released in August 1975.
-The original range could carry between 4 and 4.5 t and was powered by the same Isuzu 6BB1 diesel engine that had been used in the original Forward, a 5393 cc diesel inline-six with 145 PS.
+The original range could carry between 4 and 4.5 t and was powered by the same Isuzu 6BB1 diesel engine that had been used in most of the first-generation Forwards, a 5393 cc diesel inline-six with 145 PS.
 The SBR was later complemented with new heavier-duty versions (J- and F-series) equipped with the larger 6BD1, 6BD1T, and 6BF1 engines.